yiisoft/form/docs/label.md

 ### Custom label text

-To configure a custom label text, we simply change it in the widget, taking the previous example the code would be the following:
+To configure a custom label text, you can specify it when the widget is used:

 ```php
 <?php